firefox-devtools/good-first-bugsify/README.md

 1. If the bug was not marked as `good-first-bug` yet, we add that string to the `keywords` field in the form.
 2. We insert a skeleton response into the `comment` field.
 This helps you make the bug actionable by giving you a template structure with most of the links to documentation such as getting started and testing, and also leaves a bunch of gaps for you to fill in with data relevant to this specific bug.
-3. We disable the `Save changes` button until you remove the last line in the comment.
-This is to ensure you don't accidentally mark bugs as 'good' without filling in all the required data.
+3. We disable the `Save changes` button until you fill in all the gaps AND remove the last line in the comment.
+This is to ensure you mark bugs as 'good' very intentionally, and provide all the required data.

 ## Contributing and code walkthrough

 The code is all in [main.js](./main.js) right now.

 Fancy?
 No!
 Simple?
 Yes!
 And it has inline comments!
 Wow!

 ### `insertButton`